sylvialane/sylvialane.github.io/index.md

 - [ ] &nbsp;&nbsp; 🌊 &nbsp;&nbsp; Closing ceremony in Gambell

-We are excited to welcome our friends and family to a joyous and gender-affirming celebration of marriage!
+We are excited to welcome our friends and family to a joyous gender-affirming celebration of marriage!

 ### Opening ceremony